 At DGSB, you will study the Edexcel A-level specification.
 It covers many topics, including introductions to advanced algebra, series, differentiation, integration, vectors and mechanics.
 There is an emphasis on the following skills:

-At the end of year 13, you will have four 90 minute exams, two of which cover the pure mathematics content of the course, while the third exam covers the mechanics and statistics content.
+At the end of year 13, you will have three 90 minute exams, two of which cover the pure mathematics content of the course, while the third exam covers the mechanics and statistics content.

 Mathematics is a versatile qualification, well-respected by employers and higher education institutions.
 Careers for men and women with good mathematics skills and qualifications are not only well paid, but they are also often interesting and rewarding.
 People who have studied mathematics are in the fortunate position of having an excellent choice of career.